Self-awareness is hands down the most important practice I've been developing in my life.

 The motivation to do this work was 2-fold: first, I deeply loved my man and really wanted to make the relationship work, and second, I knew that if I didn't learn it this time, I'd be confronted with this again, and it just didn't make sense to me to postpone learning this lesson.

-I can only thank my younger self for that courageous move, for taking responsibility for my internal experience and outer results, as I am certain that I otherwise wouldn't be where I am today in my relationship or life, 10 years on.
+I can only thank my younger self for that courageous move, for taking responsibility for my internal experience and outer results, as I am certain that I otherwise wouldn't be where I am today in my relationship or life, over 10 years on.

 What I'd like to leave you with is this: